Django¶

 Then we use dump-env

-to dump variables from both environment and .env
+to dump variables from both environment and .env file template.

-Then, this file is copied inside docker
+Then, this file is copied inside docker image and when

 this image is built - everything is ready for production.